PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_v2.en.md

     - `rec_boxes`: `(numpy.ndarray)` An array of rectangular bounding boxes for detection boxes, with shape (n, 4) and dtype int16.
 Each row represents the [x_min, y_min, x_max, y_max] coordinates of a rectangular box, where (x_min, y_min) is the top-left corner and (x_max, y_max) is the bottom-right corner.

 - Calling the `save_to_json()` method will save the above content to the specified `save_path`.
-If a directory is specified, the saved path will be `save_path/{your_img_basename}.json`.
-If a file is specified, it will be saved directly to that file.
-Since JSON files do not support saving numpy arrays, the `numpy.array` type will be converted to list format.
+If specified as a directory, the saved path will be `save_path/{your_img_basename}.json`; if specified as a file, it will be saved directly to that file.
+Since JSON files do not support saving numpy arrays, the `numpy.array` types will be converted to lists.

 - Calling the `save_to_img()` method will save the visualization results to the specified `save_path`.
-If a directory is specified, the saved path will be `save_path/{your_img_basename}_ocr_res_img.{your_img_extension}`.
-If a file is specified, it will be saved directly to that file.
-(It is not recommended to specify a specific file path directly, as multiple result images will be overwritten and only the last image will be retained.)
+If specified as a directory, the saved path will be `save_path/{your_img_basename}_ocr_res_img.{your_img_extension}`; if specified as a file, it will be saved directly to that file.
+(The pipeline usually contains many result images, it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, leaving only the last image)

 - Calling the `save_to_html()` method will save the above content to the specified `save_path`.
-If a directory is specified, the saved path will be `save_path/{your_img_basename}.html`.
-If a file is specified, it will be saved directly to that file.
-In the General Table Recognition Line v2, the HTML format of tables in the image will be written to the specified HTML file.
+If specified as a directory, the saved path will be `save_path/{your_img_basename}.html`; if specified as a file, it will be saved directly to that file.
+In the General Table Recognition v2 Pipeline, the HTML form of the table in the image will be written to the specified HTML file.

 - Calling the `save_to_xlsx()` method will save the above content to the specified `save_path`.
-If a directory is specified, the saved path will be `save_path/{your_img_basename}.xlsx`.
-If a file is specified, it will be saved directly to that file.
-In the General Table Recognition Line v2, the Excel format of tables in the image will be written to the specified xlsx file.
+If specified as a directory, the saved path will be `save_path/{your_img_basename}.xlsx`; if specified as a file, it will be saved directly to that file.
+In the General Table Recognition v2 Pipeline, the Excel form of the table in the image will be written to the specified XLSX file.

 * Additionally, it is also possible to obtain the visualization image with results and prediction results through attributes, as follows: